 Even though I’m skeptical, I begin each day by reading my horoscope.
 I’m partial to… Continue reading “a little Carl Jung and a cranberry, apple, and almond tart”

 Once again, I’m so far behind in holiday preparations that I’ve practically given up before I’ve even managed to get started.
-There’s no tree in my new house, no decorations up, no baking done, very few gifts organized, and only one card mailed (to my sweet cousin in England).
+There’s no tree in my new house, no decorations up, no baking done, very few gifts organized, and only one card mailed (to my cousin in England).
 Despite the fact that I’m a Christmas minimalist – I need some serious help.
-Elves would be good.